The Effective Potential in Non-Conformal Gauge Theories: The Effective Potential

 Again applying Eq. \eqref{e21} we are led to Eq. \eqref{e61}; we then are led to

-in the Standard model, just as Eq. \eqref{e66} arises in massive scalar electrodynamics.
+in the Standard Model, just as Eq. \eqref{e66} arises in a massive Yukawa model.
 Once again, $V$ has no dependence on $\phi$ provided the vev of $\phi$ is non-zero, and this vev is not determined by a local minimum of the potential.
-We are currently examining the solution for $A_0$ in the limit of the coupling $\lambda$ being dominant.